ryoppippi/vite-plugin-favicons/README.md

 ### 🔄 Usage in Other Frameworks

 While the example above is Svelte-specific, you can use this plugin with any framework that works with Vite.
-The key is to import the favicon links from 'vite-plugin-favicons/output' and insert them into your HTML head section using the appropriate method for your framework.
+The key is to import the favicon links from `virtual:favicons` and insert them into your HTML head section using the appropriate method for your framework.

 ## ⚙️ Configuration